 Sharing good stories with your prospective customers is one perfect way to humanize your brand.
 This also helps you offer a meaning for your products.
 If your stories are good and tell others what you and your products are about, you may even expect people to share them with others and help you with your brand recognition.

 Writing an about me page for a person is different from writing it for a business entity.
 This post focuses on writing one for bloggers, coaches, authors and mostly solo entrepreneurs with a blog.

-How Do You Make an Impact on Your About Me Page?
+How Do You Make an Impact with Your About Me Page?

 Maintain a Conversational Tone from the Start: Share a story about your business and brand in a personalized manner.
 Begin with your present, what you’re up to these days then move backward chronologically to explain what exactly sets the subject apart.
 Check this one http://leihu.com/life

-Share what they can expect from your website
+1. Share what they can expect from your website or blog

 Tell your readers what they should expect when they decide to surf around the site.
 Chances are high that they came following a blog link from social media or service page from the search.
+Writing a good about me page means meeting your first-time visitors’ expectations right and leaving the first best impression.
 So they already felt like knowing you and decided to find your about page.
 Now, you can direct them to more useful posts, some of the best offers and products they can utilize and if you have a giveaway.
 Check this one – http://josephpayton.com/about/

-Having people’s words about you on this page add more weight and value to what you’re offering.
+A great about me page for a blog or website will have people’s support.
+People you have worked with and clients’ you have served.
+Having people’s words about you on this page adds more weight and value to what you’re offering.
 Add one or two testimonials just at the right place so it makes an impressive continuation of what you’re saying and maintains the flow.

 Take your about me page as an opportunity to lay the foundation of your relationship with your visitors.
 You must share links and information about your social media profiles and pages for people to go there and follow you for current updates, upcoming plans, and fresh information.